 Spring Equinox in Teotihuacán (Mexico)

-In the springtime, people gather around the Teotihuacan Pyramid near Mexico City for a sun ceremonial.
-Dressed in white shirts and arms raised to the sky, they celebrate the return of the sun and warm weather energy.
-Some even climb the steps to the pyramid top, believing this is how they get closer to the sun’s energy.
+In the springtime, people gather around the Teotihuacan Pyramid near Mexico City for a sun ceremony.
+Dressed in white shirts and arms raised to the sky, they celebrate the return of the sun and the energy of warm weather.
+Some even climb the steps to the pyramid’s top, believing this is how they get closer to the sun’s energy.

 Balancing the Eggs (East Asia)

-Balancing eggs is a tradition in Eastern Asia, part of the Li Chun festival.
+Balancing eggs is a tradition in Eastern Asia and is part of the Li Chun festival.
 During the spring equinox, people decorate eggs and then try to balance them—this is called the “egg-standing game.”
-It is believed that during this time, when the sun sits exactly above the equator, eggs can stand more easily.
+It is believed that eggs can stand more easily when the sun sits exactly above the equator during this time.
 Also, if you successfully balance your egg, you will have luck in the coming year.

 Festival of Scrambled Eggs (Bosnia)